uofm-research-computing/compiling-and-running-gpu-accelerated-work/README.md

 Contains some examples for compiling and running on BigBlue.

 ## seminar2026Mar27.pdf
 Contains slides and links for this seminar.
+Video on [digital commons](https://digitalcommons.memphis.edu/research-computing-seminar-series/7/).